The Alignment Archive

 The corporation brings capital, technology, employment, data, manufacturing, supply chains, lobbying pressure, platform control, and market power.

-Corporate-state fusion begins when public authority and private machinery need each other to keep the system moving.
+Corporate-state fusion begins when public authority and private machinery need each other.

 This is why a trade mission is never only a trip.